agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/05-beyond-basics/async-functions/lesson.md

 In Motoko, you can mark a function as asynchronous by using the async keyword.
-Asynchronous functions are operations that complete in the future and they return a promise, also known as a future value:
+Asynchronous functions are operations that complete in the future.
+They return a promise, also known as a future value:

 ```motoko